May 26-29 Silent Retreat with Khenmo Drolma (online)

 After your first Shravasti Retreat, you are welcome join to a weekly Shravasti practice 6:30- 8:30 am on Friday mornings.

-While the teachings are offered freely, participants are invited to offer “dana,” an ancient Pali word, meaning generosity, giving, or gift.
+Dharma teachings are offered freely, they are medicine and we wish to make them available to everyone.
+Participants are invited to offer “dana,” an ancient Pali word, meaning generosity, giving, or gift.
 Dana is not at all like paying for a class.
-Rather, it is understanding that we treasure and benefit from the Dharma, and desire to bring the same benefit to others.
-Thus, we support monastics who dedicate their lives to teaching the Dharma, and the administration operations creating our practice and study opportunity.
+Rather, it is an openhearted trust that; as students benefit from the Dharma, a wish to bring the same benefit to others arises in them.
+Monastics, like Khenmo, vow to dedicate their lives to teaching the Dharma, and are solely supported by dana.
+Additionally our administration operations that create our practice and study opportunities are funded by your dana.
 Further, when we offer dana to Abbesses, Rinpoches, and other teachers, our donations are not to an individual person.
-Instead, our donations support nunneries and monasteries, the resident monastics, and all their future programs, activities, and Dharma offerings.
+Instead, our donations support their nunneries and monasteries, the resident monastics, and all their future programs, activities, and Dharma offerings.
 This carries immeasurable be blessings as we become a part of offering the healing medicine of the Dharma.

 “Giving is good, dear one.
 Even when one has little, giving is good.
 An offering given from what little one has is worth a thousand times its value.”